 If you are looking where to stay in Amsterdam, you've come to the right place.
 Whether you are looking for a hostel, hotel or the new trend of self catering hotels and aparthotels in Amsterdam, we've got a hand-picked list of places just for you.

-Amsterdam is one of the top travel destinations in Europe.
-Known for its picturesque canals, beautiful old buildings, and near the best tulips fields in Holland, Amsterdam should be added to your bucket list of travel.
+Amsterdam is one of the top travel destinations in Europe, known for its picturesque canals, beautiful old buildings, and near the best tulip fields in the world, Keukenhof park.
+Amsterdam should be on your bucket list of European travel.

-Looking for a place to stay in Amsterdam that is close to everything is not as hard as you think.
+If you are looking for places to stay in Amsterdam that is close to everything is not as hard as you think.
 It is a relatively small city compared to a city like Paris.
-825,000 people call this popular European city home, and most of the things to do in Amsterdam are within five of the central neighbourhoods.
+There are 825,000 people in this popular European city.
+Most of the things to do in Amsterdam are within five of the most central neighbourhoods.

-So let's get to know some of the best Amsterdam neighborhoods and what they have to offer.
-By the end of this article you will find the best place in Amsterdam to stay that suits your travel style.
+Let's start off getting to know some of the best neighbourhoods of Amsterdam and what they have to offer.
+By the end of this article, you will find the best place to stay in Amsterdam that suits your travel style.

 Map of Amsterdam